Ad Blocker Detected

 You must believe that you can write.
 Believe that you can blog.
 Believe that you can generate traffic.
 Ignore what others will say against you if it does not feel right but be open-minded to criticisms that will help your blog grow.
 Act when you have studied and learned enough.

 At first, it is going to tough.
 As time goes on, it gets easier.
 Believe in yourself and keep pushing.

 Starting a blog is easy.
 However, the most challenging part of blogging is to generate traffic, transform this traffic into leads and be your loyal audience.

 Now that you know the things to consider before you start your blog, are you still interested in doing it?
-Then, read our guide to starting a self-hosted WordPress blog with Siteground.
+Then, read our guide on how to start a blog.